 Rogers Place Sports and Entertainment Arena, Edmonton, Canada

-Rogers Place is an indoor mixed-use sports and entertainment facility under construction in the downtown area of Edmonton, the capital city of Alberta, Canada.
-The $606.5m project broke ground in March 2014 and is scheduled for completion before the 2016 National Hockey League (NHL) season.
+Rogers Place is an indoor mixed-use sports and entertainment facility in the downtown area of Edmonton, the capital city of Alberta, Canada.
+The $606.5m project broke ground in March 2014 and was completed in September 2016, in time for the 2016 National Hockey League (NHL) season.

-Rogers Place will be the new home for Edmonton-based NHL team Edmonton Oilers, replacing Rexall Place, the current home of the professional ice hockey team.
-The new facility, with 18,641 seating capacity for hockey games, can also host big concerts and other entertainment events.
+Rogers Place is the new home for Edmonton-based NHL team Edmonton Oilers, replacing Rexall Place, the current home of the professional ice hockey team.
+With a 18,641 seating capacity for hockey games, the new facility can also host big concerts and other entertainment events.

-The mixed-use facility is designed by 360 Architecture and is jointly owned by the City of Edmonton and Edmonton Arena Corporation (EAC).
+The mixed-use facility is designed by 360 Architecture, which was acquired by HOK in January 2015, and is jointly owned by the City of Edmonton and Edmonton Arena Corporation (EAC).
 EAC is owned by the Katz Group, the owner of Edmonton Oilers hockey team.

 Rogers Place structure and design

-The iconic sports and entertainment building is being erected on a 16-acre site and will feature the 820,000ft² hockey arena with ice surface, the seated arena bowl and a wide concourse.
-The building is shaped like an oil drop and is integrated with an adjoining light rail transit station, an outdoor pedway providing event space and a pedestrian connection with adjacent development at the complex.
+The iconic sports and entertainment building is erected on a 16-acre site and features the 820,000ft² hockey arena with ice surface, the seated arena bowl and a wide concourse.
+The building is shaped similar to an oil drop, and is integrated with an adjoining light rail transit station, an outdoor pedway that provides event space, and a pedestrian connection with adjacent development at the complex.

 The design also includes a 1,000-seat community rink connected to the arena, an overpass and a large Winter Garden to provide a climate-controlled venue for the public.

-The building will sit on belled caissons with its lower levels comprising cast-in-place concrete and the upper levels consisting of a steel-framed superstructure.
-An enclosed 40m-long bridge crossing over the 104th Avenue will emanate from the building to provide link to a site of future development to the south where the bridge lands on slide bearings.
+The building sits on belled caissons with its lower levels comprising cast-in-place concrete and the upper levels consisting of a steel-framed superstructure.
+An enclosed 40m-long bridge crossing over the 104th Avenue emanates from the building to provide link to a site of future development to the south where the bridge lands on slide bearings.
 The facade of the bridge, mostly made of glass, rises over 20m above the deck.

-The arena will also feature an office building and underground parking facility.
+The arena also features an office building and underground parking facility.
 Additional design elements of the arena include a facade system comprising stainless-steel and curvilinear glass panels, large unbraced column lengths and transfers of major column lines, large asymmetrical slab openings and a long-span roof.